Books On Books Collection – Karen Kunc

 4 Reference materials are considered an empty set and may not be removed from the Library.

 Maria Mitchell’s personal library was the seed or germinating star of the PLL in the winter of 2009-2010 (see the item in the upper right corner of the photo above).
-Flowers and constellations are two themes that our librarian finds as links among the personal libraries.
+Flowers and constellations are two elements in the coordinate geometry that our Librarian finds “within and between the booksets”.

 Another link between the libraries are the books common to more than one library.
 For instance, Ralph Waldo Emerson’s Essays appears in Maria Mitchell’s and Robert Smithson’s libraries.
 Perhaps there is a sort of transcendentalism driving the library!
 How appropriate that the first book from Mitchell’s library acquired and the first in the PLL was Ralph Waldo Emerson’s Essays.